rdiez/Tools/BackupFiles/README.txt

 under the specified subdirectories.

--------- update-backup-mirror-by-modification-time.sh version 1.07 --------
+-------- update-file-mirror-by-modification-time.sh version 1.07 --------

-For backup purposes, sometimes you just want to copy all files across to another disk at regular intervals.
+For online backup purposes, sometimes you just want to copy all files across to another disk at regular intervals.
 There is often no need for encryption or compression.
 However, you normally don't want to copy all files every time around, but only those which have changed.